 Sharon Mayo has more than 25 years of litigation and counseling experience in complex commercial litigation, primarily in the pharmaceutical, consumer products and payment card industries.
-Ms. Mayo has extensive experience in defending and resolving class actions, mass actions and multi-district litigation proceedings– involving claims of products liability, unfair competition and unfair and deceptive practices (including Cal.
+Sharon has extensive experience in defending and resolving class actions, mass actions and multi-district litigation proceedings– involving claims of products liability, unfair competition and unfair and deceptive practices (including Cal.
 Bus. & Prof. Code §17200), antitrust, partnership and contractual disputes, and business torts.

 Ms. Mayo was recognized as a Northern California Super Lawyer for business litigation from 2012-2016.
 She is also an AV-rated attorney, a peer-awarded honor given by Martindale-Hubbell.

 - Pfizer in litigation involving allegations of cerebellar atrophy related to the antiepileptic drug Dilantin®.

 - Bristol-Myers Squibb in products liability mass actions concerning Abilify®.

 - Bristol-Myers Squibb and Sanofi in multiple products liability mass actions in California and New Jersey concerning Plavix®.
 Plavix Product and Marketing Cases, Judicial Council Coordination Proceeding 4748; In Re: Plavix Mktg., Sales Practices & Prods.
 Liab.
 Litig.
 (No. II), MDL No. 2418.